Aston Villa F.C.: Ownership

-On 18 May 2016, Randy Lerner agreed the sale of Aston Villa to Recon Group, owned by Chinese businessman Xia Jiantong.
-The sale was completed on 14 June 2016 for a reported £76 million after being approved by the Football League, with the club becoming part of Recon Group's Sport, Leisure and Tourism division.
-Recon Group were selected to take over Aston Villa following a selection process by the club.
+On 18 May 2016, Randy Lerner agreed the sale of Aston Villa to Recon Group, owned by Chinese businessman Tony Xia.
+The sale was completed on 14 June 2016 for a reported £76 million, after being approved by the Football League.
+After a period of high expenditure and failing to secure promotion to the Premier League in the 2017–18 Championship playoff final, financial difficulties at the club began to mount.
+Amid rumours that Villa risked entering administration, Xia entered talks to sell the club in June 2018.

-After failing to secure promotion to the Premier League in the 2017–18 season speculation about financial difficulties at the club began to mount.
-This prompted the owner Tony Xia to seek additional investment.
-On 20 July 2018 it was announced that the NSWE group, an Egyptian company owned by the Egyptian billionaire Nassef Sawiris and the American billionaire Wes Edens were to invest in the football club.
-They purchased a controlling 55% stake in the club and Sawiris took over the role of club chairman.
-On 9 August 2019, on the eve of Villa's Premier League return, documents from Companies House revealed that Recon Group's minority share ownership had been bought out, and Dr. Tony Xia no longer had any stake in the club.
+On 20 July 2018, it was announced that V Sports (at the time known as NSWE Group), a consortium consisting of Egyptian billionaire Nassef Sawiris and the American billionaire Wes Edens, were to invest in the football club.
+They purchased a controlling 55% stake in the club, and Sawiris took over the role of club chairman.
+On 9 August 2019, following Villa's promotion to the Premier League, Companies House revealed that the remainder of Xia's shares had been bought out, and that Xia no longer had any stake in the club.

+On 15 December 2023, Aston Villa announced that Comcast-backed American investment firm Atairos would invest in V Sports, the ultimate parent company of the club.
+The agreement, which saw Atairos obtain a stake of approximately 20% in V Sports, valued Villa at more than £500 million.
+The deal with Atairos was finalised on 12 April 2024, with Atairos CEO and former Comcast CFO Michael Angelakis appointed to Villa's board of directors.